alfmunny/leetcode/README.md

 ### Notes

+Greedy algorithm.
+There are 2 approaches, from head or from tail.

+-   Start from head

-1. Greedy alogrithm.
-Start from head, always remember the furthest reachable index.
+    always remember the furthest reachable index.

         reach = max(i + nums[i], reach) if i <= reach

+-   Start from tail

-2. Greedy algotithm.
-Start from tail, always remember the last position it can reach.
+    always remember the last position it can reach.

         lastPos = i if i + nums[i] >= lastPos